Felipe322/Felipe322/README.md

 # Hi there 👋

-My name is Felipe Delgado, I'm from Mexico and I'm an Software Engineer.
+My name is Felipe Delgado, I'm from Mexico and I'm a Software Engineer.

 * I'm currently open source contributor at [@Moz://a](https://pontoon.mozilla.org/contributors/BwWSk1yo7FCyET-i0Aat09fpWC4/) as a tester and more.

 * I've been using Linux since 2019 and I really like working on it and on servers.

 * I really love learning new things.

----

 ## Skills